JetBrains/guide/site/go/tutorials/webapp_go_react_part_three/testing_backend/index.md

 ![Chat app main page](./images/10.png)

 Since you don't have any chat channels yet, the app asks you to create one.
-Enter a channel name in the input box, then click the "Add Channel" button to add a new channel.
+Enter a channel name in the input box, then click **Add Channel** button to add a new channel.
 You'll see it appear in the list of channels.

 Click the name of the channel to open it: